Vladyslav-K/termai-cli/docs/cli/configuration.md

     "hideTips": true
     ```

+- **`fallbackModelPolicy`** (string):
+  - **Description:** Determines how the CLI should respond when the primary "pro" model encounters a rate limit error (HTTP 429).
+To avoid disrupting your workflow, the CLI can temporarily transition to a more available fallback model (such as Flash) for the current session.
+  - **Default:** `"ask"`
+  - **Values:**
+    - `"ask"`: Prompts for your confirmation before switching to the fallback model.
+This is the default setting.
+    - `"never"`: Disables the fallback mechanism.
+Rate limit errors from the primary model will be displayed directly, and no attempt will be made to switch models.
+    - `"auto"`: Automatically switches to the fallback model without prompting.
+  - **Example:**
+    ```json
+    "fallbackModelPolicy": "ask"
+    ```

 - **`maxSessionTurns`** (number):
   - **Description:** Sets the maximum number of turns for a session.
 If the session exceeds this limit, the CLI will stop processing and start a new chat.
   - **Default:** `-1` (unlimited)